jarelllama/Scam-Blocklist/README.md

 - The domains collated from all sources are filtered against a whitelist (scam reporting sites, forums, vetted companies, etc.)
 - The domains are checked against the [Tranco Top Sites Ranking](https://tranco-list.eu/) for potential false positives and flagged domains are vetted manually
 - Redundant entries are removed via wildcard matching.
 For example, 'sub.spam.com' is a wildcard match of 'spam.com' and is, therefore, redundant and is removed.
 Many of these wildcard domains also happen to be malicious hosting sites
 - Only domains are included in the blocklist.
-IP addresss are checked for resolving domains and URLs are stripped down to the domain
+IP addresss are checked for resolving DNS records and URLs are stripped down to their domains

 The full filtering process can be viewed in the repository's code.